Vaishnavi30css/final-year-mmwave-antenna./README.md

-# Final Year Project: Simulation and Analysis of Antenna Used for AR/VR Application
+# Final Year Project: Simulation and Analysis of Antenna Used for AR/VR Applications

+## 📌 Project Overview
+This project focuses on the design, simulation, and performance evaluation of a **slotted square microstrip patch antenna** tailored for **26 GHz mmWave frequency**, ideal for **Augmented Reality (AR)** and **Virtual Reality (VR)** applications.

+## 🛰️ Key Features
+- **Antenna Type:** Slotted Square Microstrip Patch Antenna
+- **Target Frequency:** 26 GHz (mmWave Band)
+- **Application Area:** AR/VR Systems

+## 🛠️ Tools & Technologies
+- **Simulation Tool:** Ansys HFSS
+- **Optional Analysis:** MATLAB
+- **Documentation:** MS Word, LaTeX (Overleaf)

+## 📊 Performance Parameters Analyzed
+- Return Loss (S11)
+- Voltage Standing Wave Ratio (VSWR)
+- Gain and Directivity
+- 2D and 3D Radiation Patterns

+## 📂 Repository Structure
+# 🛰 Simulation and Analysis of Antenna Used for AR/VR Applications

-This repository contains the final year engineering project titled *"Simulation and Analysis of Antenna Used for AR/VR Applications".
-The project involves the design, simulation, and analysis of a **slotted square microstrip patch antenna* intended for *millimeter-wave (mmWave)* operation at *26 GHz, suitable for applications in **Augmented Reality (AR)* and *Virtual Reality (VR)*.
+This repository contains the final year engineering project titled "Simulation and Analysis of Antenna Used for AR/VR Applications".
+The project involves the design, simulation, and analysis of a slotted square microstrip patch antenna intended for millimeter-wave (mmWave) operation at 26 GHz, suitable for applications in Augmented Reality (AR) and Virtual Reality (VR).

 ## 📌 Project Objectives